pigrok/LV2_TodoList/README.md

 ◈ Detail Page
 - Feel free to implement your own design and screen organization for the detail page, but the following elements must be visible.
-  ○ Todo`s ID
+  - Todo ID
-  ○ Todo`s Title
+  - Todo Title
-  ○ Todo`s Content
+  - Todo Content
-  ○ Implement a `back button`, and when clicked, it will take you back to the list screen.
+  - Implement a `back button`, and when clicked, it will take you back to the list screen.

 # 📁./src/components/